cusionline/test-suite/README.md

 # test-suite-example
-test suite karma chai mocha
+Nodejs test suite using karmajs, chaijs, mochajs.
+Built with gulp and webpack.
+A first example.